alexandergerber/courses-tsa/chapter4.md

 Forecasting is also a great way to do model selection.
 It is pretty straightforward:

-1. Estimate a variety of models that might be good.
+1. Estimate a variety of models.
 2. Predict the values for the test period.
 3. Compute a performance measure e.g. the MSE.
-4. Find out which model has the lowest MSE.
+4. Evaluate the performance measure.

 You are asked to perform the first step in this exercise.
 Its the most challenging one.